MateuszFido/MateuszFido/README.md

 The Basic version of LCMSpector (PySide6) is available on GitHub, and has [binaries for Windows, macOS, and Linux](https://github.com/MateuszFido/LCMSpector/releases)!

-[GlycoQuest](https://github.com/MateuszFido/GlycoQuest) is an MIT-licensed Rust CLI tool for glycopeptide-peptide crosslinking analysis, wrapping the Perl engine xQuest.
+[GlycoQuest](https://github.com/MateuszFido/GlycoQuest) is a Rust CLI tool for glycopeptide-peptide crosslinking analysis, wrapping the Perl engine xQuest.

 ## Start here